HarryBuxton7/HarryBuxton7/README.md

-MSc conversion CS student at university of birmingham.
+MSc conversion CS student at University of Birmingham.
+Have a psychology undergraduate degree.

-Psychology degree

 Codesandbox: https://codesandbox.io/u/buxtonharry